Andreas Michailidis: Ultimate Fighting Championship

 Michailidis made his UFC debut, as a short notice replacement for Vinicius Moreira, against Modestas Bukauskas at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
 Michailidis lost the bout via TKO after he could not get up at the end of the round due to a series of elbows to the side of the head.
 In the process, he became the first Greek fighter based in Greece appear in the UFC, and second fighter born in Greece, after Anthony Christodoulou.

 Michailidis was expected to face Antônio Arroyo at UFC Fight Night: Felder vs. dos Anjos on November 14, 2020.
 However, Michailidis withdrew on October 23 due to undisclosed reasons and was replaced Eryk Anders.

 Michailidis faced KB Bhullar at UFC on ESPN: Reyes vs. Procházka on May 1, 2021 He won the bout via unanimous decision.

 Michailidis faced promotional newcomer Alex Pereira on November 6, 2021 at UFC 268.
 He lost the fight via TKO early in round two after getting knocked down with a flying knee.

 Michailidis faced Rinat Fakhretdinov on June 4, 2022 at UFC Fight Night 207.
 He lost the fight via unanimous decision.

 On June 8, 2022 it was confirmed that Michailidis was no longer on the UFC roster.

 Oktagon MMA

 Michailidis faced Leandro Silva on March 4, 2023 at Oktagon 40 in the Oktagon Welterweight Tournament Round of 16, winning the bout via unanimous decision.

+In the Quarterfinals, Michailidis faced Marcel Grabinski on June 17, 2023 at Oktagon 44, winning the bout and advancing via second round arm-triangle choke.

+The semi-finals saw Michailidis faced Louis Glismann on September 16, 2023 at Oktagon 46, knocking him out 33 seconds into the bout.

+In the finals, Michailidis faced Bojan Veličković on December 29, 2023, getting submitted in the third round via rear-naked choke.

+In his first bout after losing the finals of the tournament, Michailidis faced Piotr Waerzyniak on July 20, 2024 at Oktagon 59, losing via split decision.